Local Area Attractions Near Mount Pleasant / Charleston KOA

 Don't miss this great attraction, located right next to the KOA!
-Blackbeard's Cove's Family Fun Park has something for everyone!
-Go-Karts, 2 miniature golf courses, an amazing arcade with more than 70 games, jump-land, indoor playground, gemstone mining, climbing wall and newest attraction, Paintball!
+Charleston Fun Park has something for everyone!
+Go-Karts, 2 miniature golf courses, an amazing arcade with more than 50 games, jump-land, outdoor playground, gemstone mining, and climbing wall.
 The Galley serves a delicious lunch and dinner menu featuring Homemade Pizza.
 Parents, you can relax at the outdoor Tiki Bar with a beer or a glass of wine while the kids have their run of the park.

 Boone Hall Plantation